 Step 25: Set size x and size y to 15 to get a proper background blur or shallow depth of field.

-Step 26: Now select the mask to make some finer adjustments and first make sure that the foreground and background are set it to their default values of white and black.
-Then select the mask paint black to add to the mask and paint white to remove from the mask.
+Step 26: Now select the mask to make some finer adjustments, and first make sure that the foreground and background are set it to their default values of white and black.
+Then, select black mask paint to add to the mask and white paint to remove from the mask.

 Step 27: You can press X to switch the background and foreground color and set what is masked out and what is not.
 So, the more time is spent on refining the layer mask and edge between the foreground and the background object; the better will be the final result for the blur background effect.

-Step 28: Then create a new layer name vignette and fill with set to transparency.
+Step 28: Then create a new layer named vignette and fill it with set to transparency.